VividCortex/go-database-sql-tutorial/README.md

 Conclusion
 ==========

 We hope you've found this tutorial helpful.
 Please send pull requests with any contributions!
-We'd especially appreciate help with missing material, such as how to work with transactions.
+We'd especially appreciate help with missing material or errors.

 This work is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.